uofm-research-computing/bigblue-general/README.md

 | *ibigmemq*    | 4               | 1.5 TB          | 40                 |                                |
 | *igpuq*       | 6               | 192 GB          | 40                 | 2 V100 GPUs                    |

-You can also run `sinfo -o "%P %D %m %c %G %l"` on the cluster to see similar information, though the memory is presented in MB.
+You can also run `sinfo -o "%P %D %m %c %G %l"` on the cluster to see similar information, though the memory is presented in MB there.

+## Submission Script Guide

+When you log in, you are placed on either of the login nodes `log01`/`log02`, but running a script there takes up memory for every other user online.
+You must submit a script as a job to utilize the power of the cluster.

+There are two commands of submitting a job: `sbatch` and `srun`.
+If we do not adequately describe what you are looking for, please visit the slurm documentaion on [sbatch](https://slurm.schedmd.com/sbatch.html).

+### sbatch

+You can submit jobs using the sbatch command: `sbatch jobscript.sh`.
+However, it’s important to ensure that your submission script (`jobscript.sh`) follows the required format.
+Many issues arise when users overlook this critical step.
+Please visit this [sample script](https://github.com/uofm-research-computing/hpc/blob/60538f2cba2066fb2f2d1dc4fe04a39a5e9a9ed5/Submission%20Scripts/General%20Slurm/submitManual.sh) that walks through the format and the many flags.

+### srun

+You can run commands interactively through the `srun` command (which takes many of the same options as the `sbatch` command):

+`srun --cpus-per-task=1 --mem-per-cpu=500M --partition=acomputeq --job-name=test --time=00:02:00 --pty bash`

+will launch an interactive session on one of the acomputeq nodes once one is available where commands can be written.
+The `--pty` option indicates that the command is interactive.
+Run the `exit` (`Ctrl+D`) command to quit an interactive job.

 ## Hardware